Isaac-Fate/mathematical-analysis/_sources/Functions of Bounded Variation and Rectifiable Curves/Functions of Bounded Variation.md

 ````

 The following is a well crafted example of showing that
-a continuous function is not necessarily
+a continuous and differentiable function is not necessarily
 of bounded variation
 if we do not impose that its derivative is bounded in the interior.